Entrepreneur shares his business journey and the keys to his success

 “It wasn’t easy, especially in the early days,” Ian says.
 “The key to making it happen came down to sheer determination and backing myself all the way, no matter what.
 The more barriers that got put up, the more determined I was to jump over them and keep moving forward.”

 Today, Forgotten World Adventures employs around 35 seasonal staff and significantly contributes to the economic growth of the region.
 As well as creating jobs, the business has increased visitor numbers to a regional area that wasn’t previously considered as a tourist destination.
 In a clever move of horizontal integration, Ian and his team opened the Forgotten World Adventures Motel in Taumarunui, giving visitors an accommodation option that encouraged them to stay longer in the area.
-Plans are afoot for a restaurant and bar to be launched later this year.

 It’s fair to say that those who initially scoffed at Ian’s plans may now have a different view.
 Through vision, innovation, entrepreneurial spirit and sheer determination, Ian Balme has turned a crazy idea into a leading tourist attraction.